-Not only is stress on the job common, but it’s on the rise, according to an Accountemps survey.
+Not only is stress on the job common, but it’s also on the rise, according to an Accountemps survey.
 More than half (52 percent) of workers said they are overwhelmed at work on a day-to-day basis, and six out of 10 reported work-related pressure has increased in the last five years.

 If you’re a manager or CFO, asking your team to do more work with fewer resources can lead to diminishing returns.
 If you work for a manager or CFO, the heavier the workload, the more it can add to stress, as you try to balance demands of the job with personal responsibilities.